united-security-providers/usp-core-waap-killercoda/usp-core-waap-intro/step2/info.md

 ### Verify the USP Core WAAP operator is installed and ready

+> &#8987; Wait until the console on the right side shows `Waiting for USP Core WAAP operator installation to be finished...done` before continuing!

 You will now verify the **USP Core WAAP operator** is installed.
 The setup used will be slightly different in terms of traffic as it will be handled by USP Core WAAP which (acting as a reverse-proxy / WAF) will query the backend application itself:

 ![USP Core WAAP setup](./kubernetes_core_waap.png)